phenotypic/MTT-Assay-Analyser/README.md

 python3 analyser.py
 ```

 The `.csv` analysed is defined by changing the cell type within the script.
-E.g. for HeLa cells, the cell type is set to `HeLa`, and it will read the `HeLa.csv` data file.
+For HeLa cells, for example, the cell type is set to `HeLa`, and it will read the `HeLa.csv` data file.

 After running the script, you will be presented with an analysis showing the most and least effective drugs for each of the concentrations across the whole assay data.